 But there is a way out of this weird trap we’ve set for ourselves.
 By prioritizing the reduction of smoke richest in black carbon, we can offset some of the anticipated “unmasked” warming–and save millions of lives in the process.

-By reducing black carbon emissions, we can avoid 0.25° C of anticipated warming in the Arctic by 2050.
 Since black carbon has a short lifespan in the atmosphere, settling out after a week on average, cutting its emissions would immediately slow down the rate of warming.
 The benefits would be greatest in vulnerable regions like the Arctic and the Himalayas, where black carbon accelerates melting by reducing the light reflected off snow and ice.

 By quickly enacting measures to reduce black carbon emissions, we can avoid 0.25° C (0.45° F) of anticipated warming in the Arctic by 2050.
 To achieve that goal, I have a proposal that takes Bill Gates’ newly launched $2 billion clean energy fund as inspiration.